hyaline-systems/Teensy-Haptic-Audio-Player/README.md

 You can buy a board, either bare (no components) or SMD-populated (no Teensy included) by sending an email to [hi@hyaline.systems](mailto:hi@hyalyne.systems).

+If you just want to support the project, [consider making a donation through kofi](https://ko-fi.com/madskjeldgaard).

 ## Features

 - Designed for the very powerful Teensy 4.0 board.